Business and Finance

 Customer Relationships

-The direct-to-consumer model of the company is very efficient to build a strong relationship with its customers.
+The direct-to-consumer model of the company is very efficient in building a strong relationship with its customers.
 Also, the free or low-cost charging station network provides great assistance to customers.
 However, with acquisitions and joint ventures, the company can easily earn the trust of its foreign customers.

 Key Resources

-According to Krommes and Schmidt (2017), the company’s resources which include advanced technology, design, engineering, software, and long-life battery systems will be now shared with many other companies to which the company will partner to capture the foreign markets.
+According to Krommes and Schmidt (2017), the company’s resources, which include advanced technology, design, engineering, software, and long-life battery systems, will now be shared with many other companies with which the company will partner to capture the foreign markets.

 Channels

-Tesla uses stores, websites, conferences, and sales events to reach out to its potential customers and this will remain intact during future growth strategies.
+Tesla uses stores, websites, conferences, and sales events to reach out to its potential customers, and this will remain intact in future growth strategies.

 Cost Structure

-The cost structure of Tesla will considerably be changed after joint ventures and acquisitions as more partners will now be investing in the companies’ core activities and consequently will share the revenue.
-However, the total cost of material, selling cost, restricting cost, cost of R&D and taxes will account for 81%, 13%, 1%, 7%, and 3% of the revenue.
+The cost structure of Tesla will considerably change after joint ventures and acquisitions as more partners will now invest in the companies’ core activities and, consequently, will share the revenue.
+However, the total cost of materials, selling cost, restricting cost, cost of R&D, and taxes will account for 81%, 13%, 1%, 7%, and 3% of the revenue.

 Revenue Streams

-The two primary segments of revenue streams of Tesla will remain automotive that includes direct sales from EVs, software updates and retail merchandise, and energy generation and storage that consists of sales from solar roof panels, etc. Yang et al. (2017).
+The two primary segments of Tesla’s revenue streams will remain automotive, which includes direct sales from EVs, software updates and retail merchandise, and energy generation and storage, which consists of sales from solar roof panels, etc. Yang et al. (2017).

 Implementation Considerations

-As mentioned by Nieuwenhuis (2018), the implementation strategy of the company can include supporting the local entrepreneurs in combing the EVs technologies with the existing IC technologies in the rural areas around many regions of the world which in fact contain a very large proportion of the world’s population.
-He further stated that some materials that are the integral component of the current EV technologies will run short in a few years.
-So, constant research and development are needed to sustain the development and the adoption of EVs on the large scale.
+As mentioned by Nieuwenhuis (2018), the implementation strategy of the company can include supporting local entrepreneurs in combining the EVs technologies with the existing IC technologies in rural areas around many regions of the world, which, in fact, contain a very large proportion of the world’s population.
+He further stated that some materials that are the integral components of the current EV technologies will run short in a few years.
+So, constant research and development are needed to sustain the development and adoption of EVs on a large scale.

-Another significant barrier that a company can face in achieving its goals is the unchangeable behavior of the EV owners with regards to charging their vehicles (Schmidt, Staudt, and Weinhardt, 2020).
-Currently, most EV owners are charging their vehicles at homes but this needs to be changed.
-In this regard, the company needs to focus on more charging stations not only the destinations but also along the way.
+Another significant barrier that a company can face in achieving its goals is the unchangeable behaviour of the EV owners with regard to charging their vehicles (Schmidt, Staudt, and Weinhardt, 2020).
+Currently, most EV owners are charging their vehicles at home, but this needs to be changed.
+In this regard, the company needs to focus on more charging stations not only at the destinations but also along the way.
 Charging stations have also been a platform to offer many other services as well.
-In this regard, the company needs to implement different strategies such as the discount of fuel, etc. to improve the stay of the EV owners at the charging stations.
-This will increase the overall revenue of the company (Schmidt, Staudt, and Weinhardt, 2020).
+In this regard, the company needs to implement different strategies, such as discounts on fuel, etc., to improve the stay of the EV owners at the charging stations.
+This will increase the company’s overall revenue (Schmidt, Staudt, and Weinhardt, 2020).

 There are a number of factors that have contributed to the huge success of the company as an electric car manufacturing company.
 These include but are not limited to the direct selling model of Tesla, the significant support from the government to promote sustainable energy and transportation solutions, and the weak competition (Kamkoum, 2018).
-The direct selling model of the company has been extremely successful to maintain the quality of services and improve the customers’ confidence.
+The company’s direct selling model has been extremely successful in maintaining the quality of services and improving customers’ confidence.

-However, the company needs to establish more factories especially outside the United States, and open new stores and showrooms in a large quantity in the foreign markets.
-Moreover, the company needs to devise new strategies driven by cost optimization to mark its success in the developing countries because people in such countries already have a very low income as compared to the developed nations.
-This way the company can successfully achieve its mission of accelerating the transition of words towards renewable and green energy by operating in all parts of the world on an extensively large scale.
+However, the company needs to establish more factories, especially outside the United States, and open new stores and showrooms in a large quantity in foreign markets.
+Moreover, the company needs to devise new strategies driven by cost optimization to mark its success in developing countries because people in such countries already have a very low income compared to the developed nations.
+This way, the company can successfully achieve its mission of accelerating the transition of words towards renewable and green energy by operating in all parts of the world on an extensively large scale.

 References